President & Executive Producer

 In 2000, Jonathan Finkelstein launched a creative hub, Apartment 11, in his hometown, Montreal.
 He nurtures an environment where thoughtful, creative professionals are flourishing.

-Finkelstein has developed and produced more than 300 hours of international award-winning series such as Prank Patrol (YTV), one of Canada’s first kids’ series to be formatted and sold to CBBC and ABC Australia, Mystery Hunters (Discovery Kids, YTV), broadcast worldwide on Discovery, Surprise!
+Finkelstein has developed, written and/or produced more than 400 hours of international award-winning series such as the drama series Big Top Academy with Cirque du Soleil (Discovery Kids, TVOKids), Prank Patrol (YTV), one of Canada’s first kids’ series to be formatted and sold to CBBC and ABC Australia, Mystery Hunters (Discovery Kids, YTV), broadcast worldwide on Discovery, the large-scale reality competition series In Real Life (YTV), Surprise!
 It’s Edible!
 Incredible!
 (CBC), Finding Stuff Out and The Mystery Files (TVOKids), Look Kool/C’est Wow!
 (TVOKids, TFO), documentary series YAA!
-To the M@X (YTV), the multi-platform property Cross Country Fun Hunt (CBC), the adult targeted docu-soap Way Off Broadway (Bravo/CTV) and Rank the Prank (CBBC and Nickelodeon) which will launch later this year.
+To the M@X (YTV), the multi-platform property Cross Country Fun Hunt (CBC), the adult targeted docu-soap Way Off Broadway (Bravo/CTV) and Rank the Prank (CBBC and Nickelodeon).

 Finkelstein began his career in entertainment programming producing a weekly consumer affairs series for teens, Street Cents (CBC).
 It ran for a total of 17 seasons and won dozens of awards including five Geminis and a gold medal at the New York International Film and TV Festival.